Leggett & Platt Governance

 - Periodically review the Company’s Corporate Governance Guidelines and recommend any changes to the Board.

 - Periodically review Board procedures for identifying and evaluating qualified potential directors.
 Consistent with those procedures, conduct the search and evaluation of new director candidates.
 Recommend director candidates to the Board for election at the annual meeting of shareholders and, as necessary, to fill a vacancy on the Board.
+Review shareholder recommendations for nomination to the Board in accordance with the procedures set forth herein and in the Committee’s Procedure for Identifying and Evaluating Director Candidates.

 - Review the qualifications and performance of incumbent directors in determining whether to recommend them for re-election to the Board.
 In making this determination, the Committee will consider the director’s attendance, level of participation, quality of performance, and any transactions between the director and the Company.
 When necessary or appropriate, recommend to the Board the removal of a director or a member of a Board committee.